How Do I Keep My Assets from the Nursing Home?

 Create an Irrevocable Trust.
 When assets are placed in an irrevocable trust, they can no longer belong to you because you name an independent trustee.
 The only exception is that Medicaid will count assets in this trust to determine eligibility before the 5-year look back period has run.
 This highlights the importance of pre-planning.
 Although there are crisis strategies available to an applicant who has failed to preplan, the strategies available and thus the ability to protect or shelter assets are limited, especially if the applicant is single or widowed at the time of application.

 Contact an experienced elder law attorney to help you protect your assets.
 The more you delay, the more likely you will have to use your assets to pay for long term care or skilled home care.
-With the average cost of a nursing home in the Greater Boston area averaging just under $17,000 per month and the statistical average stay in a nursing home of 36 months, the lack of planning for long term care is likely to result in less of a legacy to leave to heirs and loved ones.
+With the average cost of a nursing home in the Greater Norwood area averaging just under $17, 000 per month and the statistical average stay in a nursing home of 36 months, the lack of planning for long term care is likely to result in less of a legacy to leave to heirs and loved ones.